-- (a) Unless otherwise stated, the definitions and interpretations in Chapter 51A apply to this article.
-In this district, - (1) ANN WILLIAMS WAY CENTERLINE means the centerline of the projected 50-foot-wide Ann Williams Way right-of-way shown on the map. - (2) ANN WILLIAMS WAY FRONTAGE AREA means the area of each building site within 25 feet of the projected 50-foot-wide Ann Williams Way right-of-way. - (3) MOBILE FOOD ESTABLISHMENT means a vehicle-mounted food establishment that is designed to be readily moveable and from which food is distributed, sold, or served to an ultimate consumer.
-The term includes mobile food preparation vehicles and pushcarts. - (4) PEDESTRIAN PRIORITY STREETS means Harwood Street, Routh Street, Olive Street, Leonard Street, Arts Plaza, Ann Williams Way, Woodall Rodgers service road, and St. Paul Street. - (5) TRANSPARENCY means the total area of window opening, door opening, or other opening, expressed as a percentage of the total facade area by story.
+- (a) Unless otherwise stated, the definitions and interpretations in Chapter 51A apply to this article. - (b) Unless otherwise stated, all references to articles, divisions, or sections in this article are to articles, divisions, or sections in Chapter 51A. - (c) This district is considered to be a nonresidential zoning district. - (d) ANN WILLIAMS WAY [FLORA STREET] CENTERLINE means the centerline of the projected 50-foot-wide Ann Williams Way [Flora Street] right-of-way shown on the map (Exhibit 708A). - (e) ANN WILLIAMS WAY [FLORA STREET] FRONTAGE AREA means the area of each building site within 25 feet of the projected 50-foot-wide Ann Williams Way [Flora Street] right-of-way shown on Exhibit 708A.
+The projected 50-foot wide Ann Williams Way [Flora Street] right-of-way does not include the conditionally abandoned portion of Ann Williams Way [Flora Street] described in Exhibit 708B. - (f) MOBILE FOOD ESTABLISHMENT means a vehicle-mounted food establishment that is designed to be readily moveable and from which food is distributed, sold, or served to an ultimate consumer.
+The term includes mobile food preparation vehicles and pushcarts.
+(Ord.
+Nos.
+25916; 25931; 28188) - (g) PEDESTRIAN PRIORITY STREETS mean Harwood Street, Routh Street, Olive Street, Leonard Street, Arts Plaza, Ann Williams Way, Woodall Rodgers Service Road and St. Paul Street. - (h) TRANSPARENCY means the total area of window opening, door opening, or other opening, expressed as a percentage of the total facade area by story.